 - Blind (they had eye powders to fix blindness)

 It’s like telling Wisconsin their cheese is worthless.
 Or Milan their clothes are rags.

 Sometimes sins are blatant and we know we are walking in opposition to God.
-But sometimes our hearts and minds are clouded, and we can’t perceive how far we are from God.
+But sometimes our hearts and minds are clouded, and we can’t perceive how far we are from God, just like the Laodiceans.
 That’s when it’s time to pray the words that David prayed so long ago:

 Search me, God, and know my heart; test me and know my anxious thoughts.
 See if there is any offensive way in me, and lead me in the way everlasting.
 Psalm 139:23-24

-Through this study, God has graciously convicted me that I need to pray this prayer more often than I do.
+God was lovingly pointing them to what really mattered and what would last.
+He was trying to redirect their gaze to himself.
+Only in Him would they find lasting passion, fulfilling purpose, and unending provision.
 We need his love and truth to reveal those blind spots in our lives, to see the things we can’t see on our own, before we “change lanes” into something that could harm us.